 Cleveland: Frank Sona had a week of children’s meeting followed by a week of gospel meetings when two souls professed salvation.

-Mansfield: The assembly appreciated ministry meetings with Andrew Robertson, visits from John Slabaugh, Eric McCullough, and a report meeting with Dan Harvey.
+Mansfield: The assembly appreciated ministry meetings with Andrew Robertson, and visits from John Slabaugh and Eric McCullough.
 During June, Scott MacLeod and Brody Thibodean were here for gospel meetings when God visited in salvation.
 Ryan Coleman gave excellent ministry to a large number of teenagers in June.